magiclen/educe/README.md

 ###### Union

 The `#[educe(PartialEq(unsafe), Eq)]` attribute can be used for a union.
 The fields of a union cannot be compared with other methods.
-The implementation is **unsafe** because it disregards the specific fields it utilizes.
+The implementation is **unsafe** because it deliberately compares the whole memory of the two unions byte by byte, including any padding bytes, while disregarding the specific fields it utilizes.

 ```rust
 use educe::Educe;